danglade/shopify-clone/FEATURES.md

 ### Features:
 - **Shopping Cart**:
-  - A slide-out panel or dedicated page that summarizes the cart's contents.
+  - A slide-out panel that summarizes the cart's contents.
   - **Cart Items**: Displays each item with its image, name, selected variants (size/color), quantity, and price.
   - **Modify Cart**: Ability for users to change the quantity of an item or remove it completely.
-  - **Order Summary**: A clear breakdown of the subtotal, estimated shipping, and total cost.
+  - **Order Summary**: A clear breakdown of the subtotal.
   - **Persistent State**: The cart's contents will be saved in the browser's local storage, so it persists even if the user closes the tab.
 - **Checkout Process**:
+  - A custom, two-column checkout page (`/checkout`) that visually separates the order summary from the customer information form.
+  - **Express Checkout**: Visual buttons for express payment options like ShopPay, PayPal, etc.
+  - **Customer Information Form**: Collects detailed contact and shipping address information (name, email, address, city, state, postal code, country, phone).
-  - **Stripe Checkout Integration**: To ensure security and simplify development, we will use Stripe's hosted checkout page.
-This means we do not handle sensitive credit card information directly.
+  - **Stripe Checkout Integration**: For the final payment step, we will use Stripe's hosted checkout page to ensure security and simplify development.
-  - **Customer Information**: The checkout process will collect the customer's email and shipping address.
-  - **Order Creation**: Upon successful payment via Stripe, an order is automatically created in our database.
+  - **Order Creation**: Upon successful payment via Stripe, an order is automatically created in our database with the collected customer and shipping details.
 - **Order Confirmation**:
   - **"Thank You" Page**: A confirmation page shown to the customer after a successful purchase, displaying a summary of their order.
   - **Email Confirmation**: An automated email will be sent to the customer confirming their order details.